zancas/OTF-Magic-Folder-proposal/narrative.rst

 In addition, since Dropbox and its competitors are centralized services, it is easy for repressive regimes to block access to those services.
-This provides repressive regimes with an easy method of forcing users of those services to fall-back to alternative methods of communication, possibly as a prelude to exploiting those users, or for political or business purposes.
+This provides repressive regimes with an easy method of forcing users of those services to fall-back to alternative means of collaboration, possibly as a prelude to exploiting those users, or for political or business purposes.
 In June of 2014, Dropbox was found to have been blocked, again, throughout China ³.